 Music therapy can be very helpful both in an individual therapy program and a group therapy program.
 Many patients enjoy personal musical expression within a peer group, while others may prefer a more private approach.
 Music therapy is a highly customizable field, so it is easy for a patient to find a format that works for them.

-Here at Ethan Crossing Recovery, we believe that we have the best music therapy program in Springfield, OH.
+Here at Ethan Crossing Recovery, we believe that we have the best music therapy program in Ohio.
 Our quality music therapy program strongly complements our many other services, which include the following:

 - Family therapy program

 - 12-step therapy program

 What are the Advantages of Music Therapy for Addiction?